-Here are the five things that you need to make sure gets done before and during your blown in insulation project.
+Here are the five things that you need to make sure get done before and during your blown-in insulation project.
 These steps will make sure your company actually does a quality job.
-I can’t tell you how many times we’ve gone behind the other blown insulation contractors here in Florida and seeing that they either, don’t even attempt to do what should be done in terms of performance or under deliver on what they promised and don’t actually finish what is needed.
-Here in Florida, it is scorching outside and one of the things that you can do in order to help make your home more energy efficient is to add a layer of insulation between that heat and your livable space.
+I can’t tell you how many times we’ve gone behind the other blown insulation contractors here in Florida and seeing that they either don’t even attempt to do what should be done in terms of performance or underdeliver on what they promised and don’t actually finish what is needed.
+Here in Florida, it is scorching outside.
+To make your home cooler and more energy-efficient, you can a layer of insulation between that heat and your livable space.

-The work is not necessarily highly skilled or hard work in terms of needing immense education to understand its process, but it does take commitment and hard work to actually put into practice.
+The work is not necessarily highly skilled or hard work in terms of needing immense education to understand its process.
+However, it does take commitment and hard work to actually put into practice.
 Attic temperatures here in Florida can sometimes reach up to 150 degrees, so it’s important to make sure that the company you choose takes employee safety seriously and trains them properly.
-Once you’re up in an attic for more than about 10 minutes, it’s easy to start cutting corners, so proper training and leeway for needed rest are both key.
+Once you’re up in an attic for more than about 10 minutes, it’s easy to start cutting corners.
+So, proper training and leeway for needed rest are both key.

 AN ESTIMATOR NEEDS TO CHECK OUT THE ATTIC

 Many estimations in this business do not take the proper time to evaluate how exactly an attic should be treated.
 About three-quarters of the time, the other estimators from another company will simply ballpark the situation from down below in the cool living space so that they don’t have to get into the attic, sweat, and get their eyes on what’s actually going on up there.
 In our company’s expert opinion, you have to look at something to know how to quote it properly.
 There are a lot of different variables involved with quoting blown-in insulation, and there’s a lot of different solutions out there.